If I lose my phone, do I have to pay for unauthorized use of the phone?

 It can be stressful to lose your phone or have it stolen.
-Here are steps you can take to protect yourself.
+Here’s what you should know and steps you can take to protect yourself.

 What you should know

-If your phone is lost or stolen and someone else runs up a big bill on your phone, you’ll usually have to pay for any use of the phone up until the time you notify your service provider that the phone is missing.
+If your phone is lost or stolen and someone else runs up a big bill on it, you’ll likely have to pay for any use up until the time you report the phone missing.

 Once you notify your provider that your device was lost or stolen, the provider must immediately suspend your service, at no charge.
-You can not be charged for any subsequent use another person makes of your phone that adds extra charges to your bill.
+You can’t be billed for any use after that.
 (You can still be charged for your regular service.)

-If your provider charges you the full amount for any calls or texts before you reported it lost or stolen, you can ask if they can reduce the bill.
-Sometimes they’ll do this as a gesture of goodwill but they don’t have to.
+If your provider charges you the full amount for any calls or texts before you report it lost or stolen, ask them if they’ll reduce the bill.
+Sometimes they’ll do this as a gesture of goodwill, but they don’t have to.

 If your provider tries to charge you for calls or texts made after you reported the phone missing, you should dispute the bill.

-Your contract continues to apply even after you have reported your phone as lost or stolen.
+Your contract continues to apply even after you’ve reported your phone lost or stolen.
 You’ll have to carry on paying your regular monthly payments, even while you are without a phone.

 You'll have to decide whether to: